Please note that in light of recent

 published interview dates.
 Please apply as normal and we will

 keep you informed via email of any changes.
 Thank you.

-If you are currently registered as a full-time student at the University please note that you may only apply for part-time jobs of 15 hours or less per week.
+If you are currently registered as an undergraduate student (full or part-time) at the University, please note that you may only apply for part-time jobs of 15 hours or less per week.